 Can you still recall the old times when the only Spanish words you know as a non-native speaker are words like ¡Hola!, ¡Vamonos!, Lo hicimos! because of “Dora the Explorer.”
-Are you one of those people who understand the Korean words Saranghae, Bogoshipo, Annyeong Haseyo because you have heard it multiple times in the K-dramas you have watched?
+Are you one of those people who understand the Korean words Saranghae, Bogoshipo, and Annyeong Haseyo because you have heard them multiple times in the K-dramas you have watched?
 Then you’re definitely acquiring language unintentionally.
 But, the moment you have decided that you want to learn a new language and actually improve your language skills will bring you to a whole new world.

 Back then, we could not learn languages unless we attended formal classes or online courses, hired tutors, talked, and asked for help from native speakers.
 Everything requires time, commitment, and of course, money.
-But this was changed when the language learning apps were born.
-Learning a new language becomes one click away if you get what I mean.
+But this was changed when language learning apps were born.
+Learning a new language becomes one click away, if you get what I mean.

 The idea is simple if we can order food, play games, study, and watch videos using a mobile app, why not learn a new language?
-Imagine how convenient it will be to have an app that teaches you foreign languages without attending online classes?
+Imagine how convenient it will be to have an app that teaches you foreign languages without attending online classes.